I'm on Probation. What does that Mean?

 YOUR ACADEMIC ADVISOR AND NEIGHBORHOOD TEAM STAND READY TO SUPPORT YOU AS YOU STRIVE TO ENHANCE YOUR ACADEMIC PERFORMANCE!
 LET US HELP YOU AS YOU STRIVE TOWARD ACADEMIC SUCCESS!

-Students can schedule an appointment to see a UUD advisor by calling the UUD office they would like to visit.
+Students can schedule an appointment to see a NSSC advisor by calling the NSSC office they would like to visit.

 Brody Engagement Center: 160 Brody Hall; 241 W. Brody Rd.; 517-353-3863